Back to blog

 View LinkedIn

 An MVP should include only the features required to prove one clear user outcome, support a real launch, and generate useful learning for the next release.
-That usually means one audience, one primary workflow, a narrow set of admin controls, and only the integrations or permissions that materially affect launch safety.
+That usually means one first audience, one primary workflow, a narrow admin surface, and only the integrations, permissions, analytics, and support controls that materially affect launch safety.

 The fastest way to make an MVP expensive is to treat version one like a smaller full product instead of a focused proof.
 If you need help trimming scope before you estimate, start with the MVP Scope Builder.
 It is built for deciding what belongs in the first release and what should wait.